-- Intensity and Delivery Onsite tutoring must be delivered to students aged 3 through 5 in classrooms receiving Enhanced Early Education materials and resources.
+- Intensity and Delivery Onsite tutoring must be delivered to students whose classrooms receive Enhanced Early Education materials and resources.
 Partnership shall: - a.
-Serve students enrolled in 5K classrooms.
-Students must be under 6 years old when receiving in person, onsite tutoring services (i.e., must meet SCFS age eligibility requirements). - b.
-Enroll students that the classroom teacher has prioritized as most in need of services and support, as identified by SC First Steps risk factors and/or student assessment information (ex., Measure of Academic Progress Test (MAP), the Phonological Awareness Literacy Screening (PALs), and/or World- Class Instructional Design and Assessment (WIDA) scores). - c.
+Serve students enrolled in 3K through entrance into 5K classrooms. (must meet SCFS age eligibility requirements). - b.
+Enroll students that the classroom teacher has prioritized as most in need of services and support, as identified by SC First Steps risk factors and/or student assessment information (ex., Measure of Academic Progress Test (MAP), the Phonological Awareness Literacy Screening (PALs), World- Class Instructional Design and Assessment (WIDA) scores) and/or other federal- or state-approved assessment(s). - c.
 Provide one-on-one or small group sessions at least once a week to participating students. - d.
 Meet with classroom teacher at least bi-monthly to discuss children's progress and plan for future tutoring sessions based on student needs. - e.
 Ensure tutoring support adheres to the research-based curriculum model used by the classroom.
-The classroom teacher shall determine and specify the focus of the tutoring session based on the specific need-areas of the child. - Non-Supplantation If Onsite Tutoring occurs in a school district setting, SC First Steps funds shall not be used to supplant - or in place of - any tutoring or intervention services that would otherwise be provided by the school district.
+The classroom teacher shall determine and specify the focus of the tutoring session based on the specific need-areas of the child. - Non-Supplantation If Onsite Tutoring occurs in a school district setting, SC First Steps funds shall not be used to supplant or in place of any tutoring or intervention services that would otherwise be provided by the school district.
 A letter from the school district must be provided annually stating that school district funds would not otherwise be spent on providing the onsite tutoring services delivered by the First Steps Local Partnerships through the Enhanced Early Education strategy.

-- An appropriate pre-and post-assessment, and/or ongoing assessment, measuring student learning or growth should be administered at the beginning and at the conclusion of the school year (ex., PALs, MAP). - Efforts should be made to administer client satisfaction surveys (e.g., families served, early childhood teachers whose classrooms receive services) at least annually.
+- An appropriate pre-and post-assessment, and/or ongoing assessment, measuring student learning or growth should be administered at the beginning and at the conclusion of the school year (ex., PALs, MAP). - Efforts should be made to administer client satisfaction surveys (e.g., families served, early childhood teachers whose classrooms receive services, or principals/directors of child care providers) at least annually.
 The data collected should be used for program improvement.
 Electronic information should be made available to SCFS for evaluation purposes upon request.